Western Maryland Scenic Railroad: Rail line history and description

+The railroad originally placed an open order to import a newly-built China Railways SY for cost-effective maintenance, and it was to be shipped alongside another SY for the New York, Susquehanna and Western Railway (NYS&W), with the latter covering the shipping costs, however, the Allegany County commissioners persuaded the WMSR that an American-built locomotive would be a better suit for them.

+In January 1992, the WMSR purchased LS&I No. 34 from the Illinois Railway Museum (IRM) and returned it to operating condition in July 1993.

 WMSR's excursion trains start in Cumberland at the Western Maryland Railway Station.
 Built in 1913, the station also houses one of the six Chesapeake and Ohio Canal National Historical Park visitor centers as well as other attractions and offices.
 From there, the trains follow the former Western Maryland Railway line northwest through the Cumberland Narrows, a deep water gap formed by the passage of Wills Creek between Haystack Mountain and Wills Mountain, parts of the Wills Mountain Anticline geological structure.
 They then proceed up the Allegheny Front through a water gap formed by Jennings Run, pass Mt.
 Savage, and terminate at the former Cumberland and Pennsylvania Railroad depot in Frostburg, where they lay over for about 90 minutes to allow passengers to visit the town while the locomotive is reversed on a turntable that originally served the Western Maryland in Elkins, West Virginia.
 The train then returns to Cumberland by the same route.

 Intermediate sights on the line include: